 First of all, if you’re looking to access low rates then having good information on your credit report can help.
 If, in the past, you’ve been a reliable borrower then lenders will consider you to be less of a risk.
 As a result, you may be offered more competitive rates.

 However, unfortunately, not everyone has good credit.
 Luckily, there’s another option.
-If you are willing to secure your loan with an asset, lenders may be prepared to offer a lower interest rate.
+If you are willing to take out a secured personal loan, lenders may be prepared to offer a lower interest rate.
 This is because lenders consider secured loans less risky.

 So, consider these options if you are looking to access the best rate for your situation.